OksanaMosk/AutoRiaClone/README.md

 National average price for cars.

 🏗️ System Architecture 🏗️
-The system is designed for scalability and flexibility, utilizing AWS for deployment and Docker for containerization.
+The system is designed for scalability and flexibility and Docker for containerization, for deployment AWS.
 The architecture consists of the following components:
 Backend (Django): Handles car listings, user management, and statistics.
 Frontend (Next.js): The user interface for browsing listings and managing accounts.
 Database (MySQL): Stores all user and car listing data.